zebulonsmith/PSADT4Plaster/README.md

 ![Preinstall Code Block](Images/PreinstallCodeBlock.png)

+The Install, Uninstall and Repair code blocks all contain pre-populated code that will execute the installers specified in the template automatically using the values provided in the variables in the 'Define Installation Files' region of the template.

 # How to Use it
 Inside of this repo, there are two folders.
 The Template folder contains the Plaster template itself and two "Helper" scripts, which are meant to be copied and then modified as needed.
 The modified helper script can be kept and updated for future version updates to a given application.